liwa-dev/task-management/README.md

 - `script.js`: Extend core functionality and interactions
 - `index.html`: Modify structure or introduce new elements

-## Browser Support

-Optimized for modern web browsers including:
-- Google Chrome (recommended)
-- Mozilla Firefox
-- Safari
-- Microsoft Edge

 ## Contributing

 We welcome contributions!
 Feel free to fork the project and submit pull requests.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License 2.0](LICENSE).

 ## Acknowledgements